Tutorials

 8. Make your journaling more specific

-A beautiful page with weak journaling still feels thin.
+A page with weak journaling still feels thin, no matter how well designed it is.

 For example:

-If you ever freeze when it is time to write, prompts like the ones in StoryCorps’ Great Questions list are excellent for pulling out the small details that make scrapbook journaling feel real instead of generic.
+If you ever freeze when it is time to write, prompts like the ones in StoryCorps' Great Questions list are a good starting point.
+For more on making text work harder on the page, read 5 ways to use text tools like a pro.

 That is the kind of writing that keeps a page alive.